nteleky/comp20-nteleky/where/README.txt

 Hours Spent:
   - Approximately 8-10.
      - Most time spent researching how to do things with google maps API and AJAX.

+Other notes:
+  - I wasn't entirely sure what to do about Carmen and Waldo if they did not appear on the screen... so I opted to print to console if they did not appear.